magronah/CSE701-Project-Work-/README.md

 This code was written by Michael Agronah(agronahm@mcmaster.ca) for a course project in Foundations of Modern Scientific Programming (CSE 701) taken at McMaster University.

 ## Usage
-The header file (project.hpp) contains classes for writing the data used for the implementation, classes to throw execptions and a class for the EM algorithm
+The header file (project.hpp) contains classes for writing the data used for the implementation, classes to throw execptions and a class for the EM algorithm.

-The project.cpp file contains defined functions and vector operator overloads The main.cpp file test the code and returns the outputs
+The project.cpp file contains defined functions and vector operator overloads.

+The main.cpp file test the code and returns the outputs

 The code requires intial inputs of means and variances for 4 clusters and returns the following